It Bites: Single success, The Big Lad in the Windmill – 1986–1987

 In March 1986, It Bites released their first single "All in Red", which only charted modestly.
 Their second single, "Calling All the Heroes", was released in June 1986 and became a big hit, reaching No. 6 in the UK Singles Chart and gaining the band a huge amount of radio play and many television appearances (including Top of the Pops, Wogan, and The Old Grey Whistle Test).

+John Beck would later reflect that "it was like Jeff Beck and "Hi Ho bloody Silver Lining"... a big hit but unrepresentative of the artist."
+Dunnery has commented "if it wasn't for that song nobody would have heard of us.
+We were doing progressive rock, which was the most unhip thing you could think of.
+But we weren't a band trying to manipulate the public – we knew nothing about things like hit records.
+We just wanted to be like Yes, Genesis, Mahavishnu, UK and Focus.
+We had zero interest in being in the charts.
+I still think that if the person I am now could talk to It Bites back then, we could have had four hits from each of our albums."

-The third single, "Whole New World", also charted, but not at such a high position peaking at number 54.
+The third single, "Whole New World", also charted; but not at such a high position, peaking at number 54.
 All three singles appeared on the first It Bites album The Big Lad in the Windmill (produced by Alan Shacklock), which was released in the summer of 1986 but met with only moderate commercial success, despite charting at number 35.

-The band toured with Go West and Marillion in late 1987, played major European outdoor festivals (including the Montreaux Jazz Festival, broadcast live across Europe by Swiss TV) and supported Robert Plant in early 1988.
-This diverse set of support slots revealed a problem in marketing the band which would last throughout their career.
+The band toured with Go West, Cardiacs and Marillion during 1987, and played major European outdoor festivals including the Montreux Jazz Festival, broadcast live across Europe by Swiss TV.
+This diverse set of support slots and headline shows revealed a problem in marketing the band which would last throughout their career.
 It Bites' blend of contemporary 1980s producer-pop, progressive rock and hard rock (setting glossy keyboards and massed harmony vocals against heavy drumming, complex time signatures and Allan-Holdsworth-inspired guitar solos) would draw criticism from some music press writers who accused the band of failing to settle on a coherent direction.
+Dunnery developed a tendency to hit back at the press, often insulting them from the stage. ("I felt insulted by those idiots.
+If someone punches me in the face, I’ll punch them back.")
 Despite this, the band forged a loyal and enthusiastic following in the UK.